albertogp71/qLDPCsim/README.md

 Currently, only order 0 OSD is implemented.

 Evaluated performance indicators are the following:
 1. **quantum block (qBlock) error rate**.
-Ratio of uncorrected block errors.
+Ratio of quantum  block errors (decoder failures + logical errors).
 2. **decoding failures** (separately for X and Z).
-Number of times the decoders failed to produce an error sequence
+Number of times the decoders failed to produce an error sequence that yields the syndrome.
 3. **average number of iterations** (separately for X and Z).

-Decoding failure occurs when the decoder returns an error sequence that does not match the corresponding syndrome.